Registration Renewal in Ohio

 Your renewal notice will let you know what methods are available for you to renew your vehicle registration.
 Your choices are:

 - By phone.

 Once you know which way you will be renewing your registration, follow the steps listed below.

-IMPORTANT NOTE: If your registration is expiring in 10 days or less, the OH BMV strongly suggests you renew in person at a Deputy Registrar's Office, so as to ensure you have an updated registration before your expiration occurs.
+IMPORTANT NOTE: If your registration is expiring very soon, the OH BMV strongly suggests you renew in person at a Deputy Registrar's Office, so as to ensure you have an updated registration before your expiration occurs.

 Even though your renewal notice says you may renew online, you still need to make sure you meet all the requirements before you renew your vehicle registration on the Ohio online renewal page.

 Online renewal eligibility requirements: